 One moment cannot be both lived and kept.
 You have to make a choice.

-My approach to wedding photography is closely linked to my feelings as a former bride, and I probably try to adopt the behavior I was looking for in my own wedding photographer (and since she also trained me, it all makes sense now).
+My approach to wedding photography is closely related to how I felt as an anxious bride planning her wedding.
+I try to be the person I was looking for when searching for my own wedding photographer (and this photographer later trained me so we've come full circle).

-On the big day, I prefer spontaneous photos and avoid guiding the guests and the bride and groom too much, even if I remain at their disposal if needed.
-The couple session is often the moment when I accompany the bride and groom more, because the exercise is often intimidating and totally new for them!
+When working on a wedding, I mostly go for spontaneous photos, avoiding guiding the guests and the bride and groom too much, even if I remain at everyone's disposal if necessary.
+The couple session is often the moment I support the bride and groom the most, since it is such a new and intimidating exercice for most of them!

 of my work

 Every contact with a couple starts with a meeting: at my home (which gives me an excuse to make cakes) or by telephone.
 These talks are essential for me to understand the wishes of the bride and groom, but above all to ensure that they feel confident with me.
 It is impossible to commit to such an important service without taking the time to check that we are all on the same wavelength!

 Wedding photographer in Lorraine, Luxembourg and Belgium

 If you want to know more about me, my background in photography and my way of working.

 If you want more information on the modalities of my travels, whether in the Lorraine region or elsewhere.